codejsha/algorithm-examples/README.md

 | **Worst**   |     $O(n + k)$      | when the input elements have a large range of values    |
 | **Average** |     $O(n + k)$      | when the elements are distributed randomly in the array |

-- Heap sort: [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Heap sort is a comparison-based sorting algorithm that uses a binary heap data structure to sort an array.
+- Heap sort, CLRS#6: [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Heap sort is a comparison-based sorting algorithm that uses a binary heap data structure to sort an array.
 It is used for the implementation of priority queue.<br>(`n` is the number of elements)

 | **Case**    | **Time complexity** | **Remarks** |
 | ----------- | :-----------------: | ----------- |